Developmental Editing

 Because a developmental edit is so thorough and comprehensive, it is also time-consuming, and the cost reflects that.
 My developmental editing rate ranges from £14 to £17 per 1,000 words, depending on the level of work involved.
 I usually quote a project rate, so we both know the cost up front, and I offer payment in instalments.

-To advise, I’ll need to see your completed manuscript.
-I’ll also send you a client questionnaire, which will help me understand your aims for your book and how I can tailor my report and advice specifically to you.
+Before finalising your booking, I’ll ask you some questions to help me understand your aims for your book and how I can tailor my report and advice specifically to you.

-Please contact me for a no-obligation quote, or to ask any questions.
+Please take a look at my Terms and Conditions for more information about working with me, and contact me for a no-obligation quote, or to ask any questions.